 The Climate Venture Map

-The Climate Venture Map will help people, businesses and organizations set up new “ventures,” which can be anything from a simple personal action, to attempts to change practices in an existing business, to a completely new business.
+Our society is currently undergoing changes in every facet of our lives, from the way we use energy, to where we get our food, to how we do our jobs.
+Change can be scary, but when we do it with intention, it can also be good.
+The climate venture map aims to help people help themselves and help others navigate change.
+The climate venture map is a tool for causing the change we want to see.
 The Climate Venture Map encompasses everything we want to teach people about building lifestyles and businesses that are good for the climate, economy, and humanity.
 It helps define the problem to be solved in relation to the climate emergency, and the goals, priorities and resources needed to succeed by first envisioning the future that we want to see.

 To visualize and plan out business models and lifestyles that are good for the climate, economy and humanity, we have developed the following unique visual representation: